loganmoseley/programming-club/Readme.md

 2019-07-02: We explore a couple uses in code of `curry`--partially applying functions. [curry in code.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860759/curry.in.code.playground.zip) We also said a few:
 - In a factory pattern
-- Recording a user's plays, then scores
+- Recording a user’s plays, then scores
 - Passing a token to an SDK
-- Any async sequence, like user input that's designed as two steps
+- Any async sequence, like user input that’s designed as two steps
 - Calling `map`

 2019-06-23: Methods are functions in disguise.
 Plus, [“currying”](https://stackoverflow.com/questions/36314/what-is-currying#36321).
 [Methods are functions; currying.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860758/Methods.are.functions.currying.playground.zip)